bigfix/developer.bigfix.com/site/reference/types/user.md

 # active directory user of &lt;user&gt; : active directory local user

-Returns an &amp;lt;active directory local user&amp;gt; object from the specified logged-on user object.
+Returns an &lt;active directory local user&lt; object from the specified logged-on user object.
 This bridges the gaps between user types when using Active Directory inspectors.
 It retains the domain information of the logged-on user within the user object where other user types might not.

 # admin privilege of &lt;user&gt; : boolean

-Returns `True` if the specified user has a privilege level of &amp;#39;admin&amp;#39;.
+Returns `True` if the specified user has a privilege level of &#39;admin&#39;.

 # allowed workstations string of &lt;user&gt; : string